Lingyungou11/SC-DION-for-permafrost-inversion/README.md

 - `Train_120/`: training with 120 temperature fields
 - `Train_160/`: training with 160 temperature fields

-Among them, **`Train_80/`** additionally includes the full codes for the three generalization settings discussed in the study.
+Among them, **`Train_80/`** additionally includes the full code for the three generalization settings discussed in the study.

 ---